 With recent innovations in LED lighting becoming more affordable, designers are exploring sculptural forms in their creations.

 LightArt’s malleable resin created strange and sleek geometries, while Curiousa & Curiousa’s traditional blown glass chandeliers played with organic colours and fluid, ‘droplet-like’ shapes.
-In an alternative approach, Humanscale’s lead designer Todd Bracher has focussed his attentions on both form and function - enhancing the quality of the emitted light with Vessel.
+In an alternative approach, Humanscale’s lead designer Todd Bracher has focused his attentions on both form and function – enhancing the quality of the emitted light with Vessel.
 This decorative hanging light refracts the light beam from a hidden source; creating a glare-free and high colour rendering within a minimal aesthetic.

-Safe in Sound
+Safe in sound